arosenfeld/immunedb/docs/overview.rst

 In this documentation the term **database** will always refer to a MySQL database and **instance** or **SLDB instance** will always refer to a deployment of SLDB.

-This is an important distinction as each SLDB instance utilizes at least two
-database: the **master** database and one or more **data** database.

-The reason for this is comparability.
-Many times it is desirable to analyze the same data in multiple ways, by either varying the implementation of or parameters for different steps of the analysis pipeline.
-For example, comparing clonal assignment at different CDR3 identity thresholds.

-In SLDB each of these variations is termed a **version** of the data.
-The master database holds information which does not change across versions [#clone_groups]_ where the data databases contain that which does.
-Specifically the master database contains information about:

-- **Studies:** Study name, metadata, etc.
-- **Samples:** Sample name, date, tissue, etc.
-- **Subjects:** Identifier, metadata, etc.

-Where the data database contains information about:

-- **Sequences:** V, J, CDR3, etc.
-- **Clones:** CDR3, mutations, etc.
-- **Statistics:** Clone frequencies, aggregate sample data, etc.

-As more versions of the SLDB instance are added, more data databases will be created, but the master will remain constant [#clone_groups]_.
-This allows for simpler comparisons as the IDs and ordering of records in the master database remain constant.

 Dependency Installation
 ---------------------
 MySQL